cascode-labs/viper/README.md

 It

-It also provides clear documentation on how
+It also provides clear documentation on how to build a Conda package containing SKILL.

 Command Line Interfaces
 ----------------------